TP-Link Home Automation in 2026: Tapo vs Kasa, HA Setup, and Starter Kit

 Kasa Smart Plug EP25 (Best All-Around)

 The Kasa EP25 is currently TP-Link’s flagship plug for anyone who wants to see exactly how much power a device is pulling.
 Energy monitoring built in.
-Matter-certified.
+HomeKit-certified (uses Apple’s HomeKit protocol, not Matter).
 Works with Alexa, Google Home, HomeKit, and SmartThings.
-The fact that it supports Matter means it’ll keep working regardless of which ecosystem you’re in now or switch to later.
+Note: the EP25 uses Apple’s HomeKit protocol, not Matter.
+If you need Matter specifically, step up to the KP125M.

 Engadget called it the best overall smart plug in their 2024-2025 testing, and users consistently report zero reliability issues across 60+ day stretches.
 Street price runs around $17-22 per plug.